v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/alert-policies.md

 - **Status** - Use this filter to show alerts that are assigned a particular status; the default status is **Active**.
 You or other administrators can change the status value.

-- **Policies** - Use this filter to show alerts that match the setting of one or more alert policies.
+- **Policy** - Use this filter to show alerts that match the setting of one or more alert policies.
 Or, you can just display all alerts for all alert policies.

 - **Time range** - Use this filter to show alerts that were generated within a specific date and time range.